2019 Dental Professional Survey- findings

 It is important that we continue to listen to, understand, and respond to the current issues and priorities dental professionals are facing today, and this report helps us to develop our understanding of their views.

-This report provides the findings from the 2019 Dental Professional Survey.
-This is the fifth time the survey has been ...
+Findings report from the 2019 Dental Professional Survey, the fifth time the survey has been conducted.